Developing effective leadership skills in Coaches and Athletes

 Allen Jackson, M. Ed. is an Assistant Professor of Physical Education and Health at Chadron State College in Chadron, Nebraska (USA) who is well known for his presentations & publications at international conferences focusing on Leadership, Curriculum, and Health.

-Dr. Laura Gaudet, Ph.D. is a Professor and Chair of the Department of Counseling, Psychology and Social Work at Chadron State College, Chadron NE.
+Dr. Laura Gaudet, Ph.D. is a Professor and Chair of the Department of Counselling, Psychology and Social Work at Chadron State College, Chadron NE.
 She is well known for her publications and presentations at international conferences focusing on various topics in the field of psychology.

 The following Sports Coach pages provide additional information on this topic: